pviscone/cmgrdf-cli/README.md

 ### Sample definition

-The definition of the samples is in the `data` directory.
+The definition of the samples is in the `data` directory and is JSON-like.

 The format of the data dictionary is the following